Simulator

 The simulator consists of (a) submodels of the decision making of several groups, and (b) the impacted ecosystem as follows.

-1. the group of rhino poachers;
+1. the group of cheetah poachers;

 Data sets used to statistically fit the simulator's parameters